-When you are buying a car on finance you have the right to hand the car back and end the agreement.
-Depending on how much you have paid, you may not need to pay any more.
+When you are buying a car on HP or PCP finance, you have the right to hand the car back and end the agreement.

-But if your problems are likely to last a long while or you simply don’t need the car, it is often much better to VT a car than have the lender repossess it.
+One of those options is to VT the car.
+If your problems are likely to last a long while or you simply don’t need the car, it is often much better to VT a car than have the lender repossess it.

 The finance companies don’t like this – they would make more money if you kept paying them.
 They probably won’t suggest voluntary termination if you say you have money problems.
-Some may not be helpful when you tell them you want to hand back your car.
-And some may try to add extra charges on.

 Contents